Punk rock subgenres: Punk pathetique

 Punk pathetique or Fun punk is a subgenre of British punk rock (principally active circa 1980–1982) that involved humour and working class cultural themes.
 Musically it was related to (and had crossover with) the Oi! subgenre.
-Example of Fun punk include TV Personalities, the Shapes, the Adicts and Notsensibles.

 Queercore

 Queercore is a subgenre of punk that emerged in the 1980s after the publication of the zine J.D.s in Toronto.
 As a genre, queercore explores issues of gender identity, gender expression, and sexuality.
-Popular queercore bands include Limp Wrist, Queer Mutiny and Pansy Division.
 Festivals such as Queeruption feature music, art, film, performance art and DIY-aesthetic.

 Riot Grrrl

 Riot Grrrl is a feminist punk/indie rock genre and subculture, whose popularity peaked in the 1990s.
 The subculture features elements such as female-centric bands, concerts and festivals; collectives, support groups, workshops, self-defense courses, activism and fanzines.
-Examples of Riot Grrrl bands include Bikini Kill, Sleater-Kinney and Bratmobile.

 Skate punk

-Skate punk, also known as skatepunk, skate-punk, skate-thrash, surf punk, or skate-core, is a subgenre of punk that derived from hardcore punk.
+Skate punk (also known as skatepunk, skate-punk, skate-thrash, surf punk, skate rock or skate-core) is a subgenre of punk that is derived from hardcore punk.
 Skate punk most often describes the sound of melodic hardcore bands from the 1990s with an aggressive sound, and similar-sounding modern bands.
 Skate videos have traditionally featured this aggressive style of punk rock.
-Bands include, NOFX, The Offspring, Suicidal Tendencies, Pulley, Pennywise, Millencolin, Ten Foot Pole, Strung Out, Title Fight.

 Street punk

 Street punk is a working class subgenre of punk rock which emerged in the early 1980s, partly as a rebellion against the perceived artistic pretensions of the first wave of British punk.
 Street punk developed from the Oi! genre, and then continued to go beyond the confines of the original Oi! style.
-A notable Street Punk band is Dogs in the Fight.